stderr-enst/jobefficiency/episodes/01_introduction.md

   - repetitive I/O operations,
   - slow memory access due to non-optimal addressing,
   - process contention owing to too many sub-processes spawned at once.
+- For memory-bound and I/O-bound jobs, efficiency revolves around fine-tuning of those parameters that dictate data-transfer speed rather than calculation speed.
+- Which hardware piece (CPU, memory, disk, network, etc.) poses the limiting factor, depends on the nature of a particular application.
 - Whether in scripted or compiled programs, runtime measurements can help isolate inefficient program components.
 Debuggers also offer such tools.
 :::::::::::::

-## A different animal: numerical inefficiency
+### A different animal: numerical (in)efficiency
 Inefficient computing is not only limited to being unneccessarily slow.
-It can also entail avoidable numerical inaccuracies.
+It can also entail avoidable numerical inaccuracies as well as excessive accuracies.
-Our summation implementation using Bash +`bc`exemplifies a case of such inaccuracies.
+Our summation implementation using Bash +`bc`exemplifies a case for an inaccuracy.

 The internal accuracy of`bc`is defined by an adjustable parameter`scale`which defines how some operations use digits after the decimal point.
 The default value of`scale`is 0.